OpenBioLink/ITO/README.md

-# Introducing the Intelligence Task Ontology (ITO)-- an Artificial Intelligence Ontology
+# Introducing the Intelligence Task Ontology (ITO)
+## A comprehensive model of artificial intelligence and its applications

 The Intelligence Task Ontology (ITO) provides a comprehensive map of artificial intelligence tasks, as well as broader human intelligence or hybrid human/machine intelligence tasks.